ShaogangRen/Thunder/README.md

 ## Citation
-If you use the code in your research, please cite our  paper:
+The code can only be used for research purpose.
+If the code is useful in your research, please cite our  paper:
 ```
 @article{ren2020thunder,
   title={Thunder: a Fast Coordinate Selection Solver for Sparse Learning},